 Yes you can.
-Just spoon it into freezer-proof bags or little plastic boxes or jars (leave about 1cm head space for expansion), label and pop it in the freezer for up to a year.
+Just spoon your black currant curd into freezer-proof bags or little plastic boxes or jars (leave about 1cm head space for expansion), label and pop it in the freezer for up to a year.
 Defrost thoroughly before use.

 Need more help

 Then check out my How To Make Curds page for full information on how to make these simple sweet treats.

 On toast for breakfast or with croissants too.

 Stirred into Greek yoghurt or swirled through ice-cream.